Affordable housing in Canada: Ontario

-As of 2018, research shows that there is a "disconnect between evidence and public policy" in terms of urban planning based on promoting increased density and mixed-use zoning in cities like Toronto.
-An unintended negative consequence of these "quintessential tenets of good urban design, has been a decrease in affordable housing.
-A 2018 Journal of the American Planning Association article showed that in mixed-use zones, high-income earners in sectors such as "management, business, technology, and health" experienced greater housing affordabilitythey spent a smaller percentage of their income on housing even with higher priced housing because their incomes had increased.
-Housing affordability worsened for those with occupations in manufacturing, trades and cultural and social services.
-Their incomes had either remained stagnant or decreased over time and/or housing costs had increased.
-While this study focused on Toronto, the findings would be similar in other major census metropolitan areas (CMAs) like Vancouver.

 The price of the average home in most cities and towns in Canada increased by double digits.
 In Toronto, the increase was 15% breaching the "$1 million mark for the first time" in February 2021.

 According to Reuters, by October 2022, the shortage of construction workers in Canada was a major factor in responding to housing shortage challenges, particularly in Ontario, British Columbia and Quebec.
 According to a June 2022 CMHC report, the labour shortage could contribute to making housing less affordable.
 The CMHC report said that in order to make housing affordable in Canada by 2030, millions of new homes had to be built.

 The "More Homes Built Faster Act", which was introduced in November 2022 in response to Ontario's housing supply problems, raised concerns as it would make sweeping changes to a number of statutes.